 (Credit: Cyrus Read, U.S. Geological Survey)

-The NOAA Air Resources Laboratory (ARL) conducts supporting research to improve volcanic ash dispersion forecasts and transfers new or updated dispersion capabilities to operations at the NOAA National Weather Service (NWS).
+ARL scientists conduct supporting research to improve volcanic ash dispersion forecasts and transfer new or updated dispersion capabilities to operations at the NOAA National Weather Service (NWS).
 An ARL meteorologist is a member of the Office of the Federal Coordinator for Meteorology (OFCM) Working Group for Volcanic Ash, which, in part, oversees the National Volcanic Ash Operations Plan for Aviation.
 ARL also supports the U.S. representative to the International Civil Aviation Organization (ICAO) International Airways Volcano Watch Operations Group (IAVWOPSG).

 For more information: